aaronparker/aaronparker.github.io/_posts/2006-08-25-scheduling-reboots-for-the-access-gateway.md

 `umount /cag`

-  1. Reboot the Access Gateway and use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into the applicance via SSH.
+  1. Reboot the Access Gateway and use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into the appliance via SSH.

 Now that SSH is enabled, we can schedule a reboot of the Access Gateway.